p-levy/cfDNA-neo/ccf/README.md

   --segs_Tumor_2 SEGS_TUMOR_2
                         ASCAT raw segments for Tumor 2 --purity_Tumor_1 PURITY_TUMOR_1
-                        Purity value for Tumor 1 (ASCAT or 'vaf') --purity_Tumor_2 PURITY_TUMOR_2
+                        Purity value for Tumor 1 (ASCAT value or 'vaf' for samples with no CNA) --purity_Tumor_2 PURITY_TUMOR_2
-                        Purity value for Tumor 2 (ASCAT or 'vaf') --sample_type_1 SAMPLE_TYPE_1
+                        Purity value for Tumor 2 (ASCAT value or 'vaf' for samples with no CNA) --sample_type_1 SAMPLE_TYPE_1
                         Sample type for Tumor 1 (e.g. FrTu or cfDNA, same as indicated for variant-counts step)